giantswarm/docs/src/content/reference/gsctl/list-endpoints.md

 ---
-title: "gsctl Command Reference: list endpoints"
+title: "'gsctl list endpoints' command reference"
 description: The 'gsctl list endpoints' command shows all endpoints you have logged in to so far and tells you which one is currently selected.
 type: page
 weight: 41